 A beautiful train ride

 The train goes through half of Poland.
 As my best friend, who was with me and happens to be Polish with an amazing sense of humour, said: “Now you understand how easy it was to invade the country.
 There is literally nothing to stop you!”
 The country is, indeed, flat.
-But far from being dull so keep your eyes open!
+But it is far from being dull so keep your eyes open!
 Halfway, the train stops in Malbork.
-Watch out for the Castle of the Teutonic Order!
+Watch out for the Castle of the Teutonic Order.
 Those people meant business.
 I added the place to The things to see when I come back list.

 Through the Golden gate to the old town

 Exit the train station in Gdansk and take a minute to admire the surrounding buildings.
 You are outside the old centre of the city, but there are some things to check out nonetheless.
 The old town is only a few minutes away by walk.
-You enter through the Golden gate (or any other street but that one is really nice) into an entire area that makes you wonder if you’ve jumped into a space gate and arrived in Bruges or Anvers.
+You enter through the Golden gate (or any other street but this one is really nice) into an entire area that makes you wonder if you’ve jumped into a space-time gate and arrived in Bruges or Anvers.
 Northern European influence has been very strong in the city through history, particularly the one of the Hanseatic league, and is showing in its architecture with lots of high, narrow buildings standing stuck to one another on a web of cobblestone streets leading to the river.
 Quite a change from Warsaw.

 The centre got buzzier nearby the river and as the day continued.
 We just walked around, stopping to look at shops, trying to find an acceptable magnet to bring back as a souvenir (fail).
 Gdansk is also known for its amber and you will find myriads of shops selling all sorts of it.
 If you feel like buying something nice and if you have some money spared for that, go for it.
 Gdansk is, after all, famous for being the trade centre of the Baltic amber.
 However, prices have gone up a lot in the past years according to my friend, which is inevitable and simply follows the increase in tourists.